harshp2008/Notes/content/Physics/Notes/Theme A - Space, time and motion/Unit A.1 - Kinematics.md

 ==Let the angle (θ) to be 0°, i.e the ball is thrown off horizontally of the cliff.
 In this case your H will be your initial height==

-1. Find the time taken for the ball to reach max height.
-2. Find the time taken for the ball to hit the floor.
+1. Find the time taken for the ball to hit the floor.
-3. Find the velocity the ball has just before it hits the floor, thus find speed of the ball at this point
+2. Find the velocity the ball has just before it hits the floor, thus find speed of the ball at this point

 ##### <u><strong>Intermediate Questions</strong></u>

 ==Let the angle (θ) to be 30°==

-1. Find the equation for the trajectory of the ball in the air ($s_x$ and $s_y$).
+1. Find the equation for the trajectory of the ball in the air ($s_x$, $s_y$ w.r.t time).
-2. Find the equation for the trajectory of the ball in the air in terms of vertical displacement ($s_y$) and time.
-3. Find the time taken for the ball to reach max height.
+2. Find the time taken for the ball to reach max height.
-4. Find the time taken for the ball to hit the floor.
+3. Find the time taken for the ball to hit the floor.
-5. Find the velocity the ball has just before it hits the floor, thus find speed of the ball at this point
+4. Find the velocity the ball has just before it hits the floor, thus find speed of the ball at this point
 ##### <u><strong>Hard Questions</strong></u>

 ==John is now able to alter his throwing angle to be any angle between -70° and 70° ==